 - Click ADD Condition to create another condition for the alert, or

-- Click NEXT, where you will have the option to add a notification for the alert, as described in the next section, and finally, create the alert.
+- Click NEXT to go to Step 2, where you will have the option to [create a notification for the alert](#creating-a-notification-for-an-alert), as described in the next section.

 Creating a notification for an alert